tytydraco/yessleep/out/When_signing_up_for_acting_classes_never_and_mean_NEVER_audition_for_The_S_Class.md

 “That's, uh, that’s not really necessary–”

 I was cut off, suddenly, when a guy threw himself through the automatic doors, palms first.
-He took two stumbled steps forwards, one back, and lifted his head, half lidded eyes finding the sky, before dropping to his knees and heaving up pinkish liquid.
+He took two stumbled steps forwards, one back.

+Lifting his head, half lidded eyes found the sky, before he dropped to his knees, heaving pinkish liquid.

 I could see him trying to hold it in, slamming his hands over his mouth, only for it to splurge through his fingers, showering the ground in greyish pink froth.